IQDevs/Awesome-IQDevs/README.md

  * [Kivy](https://kivy.org) : Open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps
  * [Ionic](http://ionicframework.com) : Use your Angular 2+ knowledge to build iOS and Android apps

+## Mobile Development - UI Tools
+* [https://www.haiku.ai/](Haiku) : Create dynamic, cross-platform UIs using design tools, code, or both

-### Mobile Application Performence Analytics
+## Mobile Application Performence Analytics
-  * [Fabric](https://get.fabric.io/) : To measure and understand your app performence in production in real-time, track down crashs/bugs and conduct beta testing groups. for iOS and Android.
+  * [Fabric](https://get.fabric.io/) : To measure and understand your app performence in production in real-time, track down crashs/bugs and conduct beta testing groups. for iOS and Android
-  * [Appsee](https://www.appsee.com/) : Analytics platform that provides video-based sessions to have better understanding of users behaviour and interaction, and to track-down crashes/bugs caused by UI which is sometimes can't be reproduced or traced by stacktrace or crashlogs.
+  * [Appsee](https://www.appsee.com/) : Analytics platform that provides video-based sessions to have better understanding of users behaviour and interaction, and to track-down crashes/bugs caused by UI which is sometimes can't be reproduced or traced by stacktrace or crashlogs

 ## Package Managers/Build Tools
 * [NPM](https://www.npmjs.com/) : The package manager for JavaScript